oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 ```
 <!-- npm install bootstrap@5.2.0-beta1 fixes autprefixer issue -->

 You'll use Bootstrap's CSS and Reactstrap's components to make the UI look better, especially on mobile phones.
 If you'd like to learn more about Reactstrap, see [reactstrap.github.io](https://reactstrap.github.io).
-It has extensive documentation on its various components and how to use them.
+It has extensive documentation on Reactstrap's various components and how to use them.

 Add Bootstrap's CSS file as an import in `app/src/index.js`.